almostEric/FrozenWasteland/README.md

 ![Quad Algorithmic Rhythm](./doc/qar.png)

 - 4 Algorithmic rhythm based triggers
-- 2 Algorithms, Euclidean and Golumb Ruler.
-Each track can use its own Algorithm.
+- 3 Algorithms, Euclidean, Golumb Ruler and Boolean.
+Each track can use its own Algorithm (Boolean only available on tracks 3 & 4).
 - CV Control of Alogorithm.
 Try hooking EOC output to Algorithm trigger to get alternating rhythms
 - CV control of Steps, Divisions and Offset, Padding, Accents and Accent Rotation
 - QARs can be chained together to create arbitrarily long sequences.
 This can either be done manually by patching the appropriate outputs and input triggers together, or just by having multiple QARs be adjaent.